jamesg31/Dispatch-Panel/README.md

 ## Installation

+### Install Dispatch Panel

 Download latest stable release [here](https://github.com/jamesg31/Dispatch-Panel/releases/latest).

 See all releases [here](https://github.com/jamesg31/Dispatch-Panel/releases).

 Run the download on your respective operating system.
 This install the Dispatch Panel.

+### Install Configuration

+To show the available channels for your community, you will need to install a config file.
+This will setup the correct frequencies for units.
+To do so, obtain a copy from someone in your community, or create one based on the example [here](/examples/config.json).
+Place this config in the following folder:

+Windows:

+- Open Run
+- Enter `%APPDATA%`, click enter.
+- Open the `Dispatch Panel` directory.

+MacOS:

+- Open Finder
+- In the top bar, click `Go`, then `Library`
+- Navigate to `Application Support`, then `Dispatch Panel`

 ## Usage

 The Dispatch Panel should automatically connect to Teamspeak 3 if it is open.
 If not, a banner will appear.
 To attempt connection again, click "Reconnect".

 To open settings use the Control+S or Command+S hotkey.
 When done modifying settings, click save.
 This will reload the Dispatch Panel.
+Within settings, you can change between light or dark mode, hide sections of the dispatch panel, and edit your websocket connection url.